ics-jku/wal/README.md

   <img src="https://wal-lang.org/static/logo.svg?" alt="The Waveform Analysis language logo" width="200"/>
 </p>

-Welcome to the Waveform Analysis Language (WAL) repository.
-This domain-specific language aims at enabling automated and sophisticated analysis of hardware waveforms.
+WAL, the Waveform Analysis Language, enables automated and fast analysis of hardware waveforms.
 In WAL, hardware-specific things such as signals and simulation time are treated as first-class citizens of the language.

+## Interactive Tutorial
+Try out WAL without installation using our [interactive tutorial](https://app.wal-lang.org/).

 ## Installation from PyPi
 WAL is available from [PyPi](https://pypi.org/project/wal-lang/)!